Online Master’s Degrees in Clinical Mental Health Counseling

 University of Massachusetts, Boston – College of Education and Human Development

 The online master of science in mental health program at UMass Boston prepares students for careers as licensed mental health counselors (LMHCs).
-The program consists of 60 credits, a two-week residency at the Boston campus, and supervised clinical fieldwork.
+The program consists of 60 credits, a two-week residency at the Boston campus at the start of the program to meet your cohort and complete two courses (six credits) of the degree, and supervised clinical fieldwork.
 Upon graduation, students will have fulfilled all the academic requirements for state licensure in Massachusetts and all necessary pre-graduation fieldwork.
 The UMass program also offers one of the most affordable tuition rates for an online, accredited, public research university.

 The curriculum includes courses such as counseling theory and practice; group counseling and group dynamics; ethical standards and professional issues in counseling; psychopathology and diagnosis; child and adolescent counseling; vocational development and career counseling; trauma and crisis counseling; counseling families and couples: theories and practice; and sex and sexuality in counseling practice.